ReferenceType/H264Sharp/README.md

 ```

 Color format conversion (RGB <-> YUV420) has optional configuration where you can provide number of threads on parallelisation.
-<br/>Using 1 thread gives consumes least cpu cycles and most efficient but it takes more time.
+<br/>Using 1 thread consumes least cpu cycles and most efficient but it takes more time.
 Beyond 4 threads you start to get diminishing returns.
 <br/>Fastest performance is achieved when threadcount is same as your phyical threads on your machine.
 Larger the image more effective is the parallelisation.